Reality-Check-Inc/xamarin-gradle-plugins/README.md

 -- buildRelease
 - buildAll

-This is very similar to android projects, however instead of just project name, the solution file is required to be provided for mdtool to be able to build the project and its project dependencies.
+This is very similar to Android projects, however instead of just project name, the solution file is required to be provided for mdtool to be able to build the project and its project dependencies.
 For app projects, an ipa will be built if specified in the Xamarin project settings for the built configuration.

 ## Generic Projects